Working with Evaluators

 For a more complex example, we'll use BERTScore to measure embedding similarity.
 BERTScore measures the cosine similarity between two BERT embeddings, which can be used to compare string similarity.
 In our case, we want to compare the model's output to the gold answer.
 The output doesn't need to be an exact match, but it should be close.
 Additionally, we want to be able to set a threshold to determine whether the evaluation passes or not.

-Before we can start we need to install the Transformers dependency.
+Before we can start we need to install the Transformers and PyTorch dependencies.

 Now we can write our class-based evaluator.